 Construction materials and methods.

-All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system.
+All new and replacement water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the system;

-Electrical, heating, ventilation, plumbing, air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+For all new construction and substantial improvements, the electrical, heating, ventilation, plumbing and air-conditioning equipment and other service facilities shall be designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

-All subdivision proposals shall be consistent with the need to minimize flood damage.
+All subdivision proposals and other proposed new development shall be consistent with the need to minimize flood damage;

-All subdivision proposals shall have adequate drainage provided to reduce exposure to flood damage.
+All subdivision proposals and other proposed new development shall have adequate drainage provided to reduce exposure to flood damage; and

-Base flood elevation data shall be provided for subdivision proposals and other proposed development which is greater than the lesser of 50 lots or five acres.
+Base flood elevation data shall be provided for subdivision proposals and other proposed new development which contain at least 50 lots or five acres (whichever is less).

-A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
+A minimum of two openings in at least two exterior walls of each enclosed area, having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.

 The bottom of all openings shall be no higher than one foot above grade.

-Floor elevation requirements.
-In all areas of special flood hazards where base flood elevation data has been provided as set forth in the FIRM, the following provisions shall be required:
+Specific standards.
+In all areas of special flood hazards where base flood elevation data have been provided as set forth in § 170-3B, Basis for establishing the areas of special flood hazard or in § 170-4C(2), Use of other base flood data, the following standards are required:

-Manufactured homes.
 All manufactured homes to be placed or substantially improved within an area of special flood hazard shall:

-Encroachments, including fill, new construction, substantial improvements and other developments, are prohibited unless a technical evaluation demonstrates that encroachments shall not result in any increase in flood levels during the occurrence of the base flood discharge.
+Prohibit encroachments, including fill, new construction, substantial improvements, and other development unless a technical evaluation demonstrates that encroachment shall not result in any increase in flood levels during the occurrence of the base flood discharge.